yixiao1/mcv-m5/README.md

 the weights of the model can be checked [here]()

 ### Code and usage
 All the experiment configuration files are put into code/config foder.
-There is a file inside code folder named train.py.
+There is a file inside code folder named train.py  to run the code.
-To run the code, you need to fix the paths for datasets in train.py for working on your machine, and then write the commond:
+You need to fix the paths for datasets in train.py for working on your machine, and then write the commond:
 ```
 python train.py -c config/dataset.py -e expName
 ```
 where dataset.py is the configuration file for this test, and expName is the name of the directory where the results to be saved.

-### Completeness of task
+### Completeness of tasks
 Below is the check list of our completeness of task.
 All the results of the tasks are shown in the [report](https://www.overleaf.com/read/bcqybcqytyvj)
 - [x] (a) Run the provided code
           - Analysis the dataset